twmeehan/matter-tests/README.md

 Currently only supports 2D.
 However, the code is written in a general way and expanding to 3D is easy.

-Supports quadratic B-splines and PIC for particle-grid interpolation.
+Supports quadratic B-splines, and PIC for particle-grid interpolation.

 Supports Neo-Hookean and St. Venant-Kirchhoff elasticity.

-Supports Von Mises plasticity with Hencky strain, which can only be used with the St. Venant-Kirchhoff elastic model.
+Supports Von Mises and Drucker-Prager plasticity, which can only be used with the St. Venant-Kirchhoff elastic model.
+The Drucker-Prager model has a strain-softening feature.

 Implementing other elastic or plastic models is easy due to the general framework of the code.

+Analytic objects (formulated as levelset) are supported with sticky or slipping boundary conditions.
+Currently, only infinite plate objects are implemented.

 ### How to compile and run